 It's a wasted life, any conclusion.

-Days drift days, His life slips away. so blas, a clich.
+Days drift days, His life just away. so blas, a clich.
 Yes it is.
 Yes it is. an illusion. an illusion.

 Moonlight the high-rise, At the end of the day.
-The man is asleep in his bed, up, safely away.
+The little man is in his bed, up, safely away.

-In his dreams he's taken by alien beings to another galaxy, deep in space.
-To a planet where a man can out his fantasies, and unimaginable pleasures.
-But morning comes and the realities of life will his illusions, and the clichs of the world will bring him down.
+In his dreams he's away by alien beings to another galaxy, deep in space.
+To a where a man can live out his fantasies, and unimaginable pleasures.
+But morning comes and soon the realities of will shatter his illusions, and the clichs of the will bring him down.
 But still he's for a change.

 Days into days, His just slips away. is pass, a clich.
 Yes it is.
 Yes it is. an illusion. an illusion.
 Yes it is.
 Yes it is.

-See the sunlight the motorway, The little man, anger in his eyes, Stands by the window, at the sky.
+See the sunlight the motorway, The man, with anger in his eyes, by the window, looks at the sky.